 Mt Barrow is the “mother of all” climbs in the Launceston area.
 And this “loop with a dogleg” route turns the incredible climb into quite the adventure.

 When you reach the entrance for the reserve, take a good sip of water and be ready to climb.
-Our GPS popped as high as 24% but we think the highest is xxx, with the overall average of above 10%.
+Our GPS popped as high as 24% but we think the highest is 20%, with the overall average of above 10%.
 You take the maze of switchbacks to the top, seemingly, feeling the pitches getting steeper the higher up you go (or you just get knackered from the climb).
 It’s one of those climbs where you try to focus on the sweet views along the way and not the burn in your legs.
-Read more
+Read More

 If it’s a nice day you can enjoy the views from the top, but there’s a good chance you have climbed into the clouds.

 You then blast back down to the turnoff road which is about half way back down the climb.
 This is where you continue on the loop.
-The next two miles is primitive… it’s rocky section that will have you thrilled to be going downhill and not uphill.
+The next two miles are primitive… it’s a rocky section that will have you thrilled to be going downhill and not uphill.
 Don’t get worried, it takes you over to a smooth B road soon enough

 As you hit the B road, you do a few rolling downhills through more farmland with horse farms added to the mix.